 Now what are you doing sitting there.
 Let’s go trace something and color!

 Time for me to get back to my practice.
 I've finished my technical drills and studied characteristics of glass so I could make my own set of colored perfume bottles.
 Now it's onto the clear jar.
 It's never too late for you to practice coloring glass.
-If you are reading this after we moved on to the next technique, you will be able to find the Practice Technique Pack for Glass in our shop.
+If you are reading this after we moved on to the next technique, you will be able to find the Practice Technique Pack for Glass here!

 You can see more of my work or follow me on Instagram.